Pets & Food Allergies

 • Licking feet

-• Outdoor pets: must be prevented from accessing other foods during the food trial.
-This includes digging up buried bones and hunting pets eating lizards.
+• Outdoor pets: Must be prevented from accessing other foods during the food trial.
+This includes digging up buried bones and hunting small animals.

 • Treats: We do not allow treats to be fed treats during a food trial.